cypherpunk-academy/2064/en/043_1915_In a soup kitchen.md

 They leave the hall.
 Hilde starts to make soup again and smiles at the man who just had his turn:
 "He knows exactly how to do it.
-You can learn a lot from him.
+You can learn a lot from him."

+She looks at the queue, that still becomes longer, and smiles while filling another plate with soup.
 ____